...

 • Gurgling: Gurgling or choking noises due to fluids in the airway.

-If you suspect someone is experiencing a carfentanil overdose, it is crucial to seek immediate medical assistance.
+If you suspect someone is experiencing a carfentanil overdose, seek medical attention immediately.
 Call emergency services (911) and administer naloxone if available.
-Carfentanil overdoses can progress rapidly and become life-threatening, so prompt intervention is essential.

 Carfentanil vs Fentanyl